 How do I apply for a course and how much will it cost?

 The cost of a course will vary depending on the provider, subject, qualification level and length of study.
-It is likely that the cost will be less than if you were to physically attend a educational establishment full time.
-The Open University gives an example:
+It is likely that the cost will be less than if you were to physically attend an educational establishment full time.

 You may also like